Edward Heath: "Grocer Heath"

 In 1964, despite substantial opposition from many Conservative MPs and independent grocers and shopkeepers, Heath led a successful fight to abolish resale price maintenance.

 Private Eye, a satirical current affairs magazine, thereupon persistently ridiculed him as "Grocer Heath".
 The magazine also parodied him as the managing director of a struggling small company, "Heathco".
+The nickname was coined as a parody of Keith West's 1967 hit single "Excerpt from A Teenage Opera'", which features the phrase "Grocer Jack" sung during its refrain.

 Sexuality

 Heath never married.
 He had been expected to marry childhood friend Kay Raven, who was reportedly tired of waiting and married an RAF officer whom she met on holiday in 1950.
 In a four-sentence paragraph of his memoirs, Heath claimed that he had been too busy establishing a career after the war and had "perhaps ... taken too much for granted".
 In a 1998 TV interview with Michael Cockerell, Heath said that he had kept her photograph in his flat for many years afterwards.

 His interest in music kept him on friendly terms with female musicians, including pianist Moura Lympany.
 When Heath was prime minister she was approached by the Conservative MP Tufton Beamish, who said: "Moura, Ted must get married.
 Will you marry him?"
 She said she would have done but was in love with someone else.
 She later said the most intimate thing Heath had done was to put his arm around her shoulder.

 Bernard Levin wrote at the time in The Observer that the UK had to wait until the emergence of the permissive society for a prime minister who was a virgin.
 In later life, according to his official biographer Philip Ziegler, at dinner parties Heath was "apt to relapse into morose silence or completely ignore the woman next to him and talk across her to the nearest man"; others at the time claimed Heath was just not talkative at parties.

-There were many innuendos in Private Eye about it and chants insinuating he was homosexual could be heard outside Downing Street during protests by trade unionists against his Industrial Relations Bill.
+There were many innuendos in Private Eye about his being homosexual and chants insinuating the same could be heard outside Downing Street during protests by trade unionists against his Industrial Relations Bill.

 John Campbell, who published a biography of Heath in 1993, devoted four pages to a discussion of the evidence concerning Heath's sexuality.
 While acknowledging that Heath was often assumed by the public to be gay, not least because it is "nowadays ... whispered of any bachelor", he found "no positive evidence" that this was so "except for the faintest unsubstantiated rumour" (the footnote refers to a mention of a "disturbing incident" at the beginning of the Second World War in a 1972 biography by Andrew Roth).
 Campbell ultimately concluded that the most significant aspect of Heath's sexuality was his complete repression of it.